Synerty/peek-mobile-theme/docs/plugin_screens/chat/chat.rst

 SCSS Files
 ----------

-The Inbox looks classes are found in the :file:`_plugin_chat.scss`.
+The Inbox style classes are found in the :file:`_plugin_chat.scss`.

 The Inbox HTML layout classes are found in the :file:`_plugin_chat.web.scss`.